Profile for Tourism sector

-Uganda Tourism Board has served the country in ensuring the success and growth of tourism in Uganda.
-The Board is responsible for promoting and popularising Uganda as a viable holiday destination both locally and internationally in order to:
+Uganda Tourism Board ensures the success and growth of tourism in Uganda.
+The Board is therefore responsible for promoting Uganda as a viable holiday destination both locally and internationally.

 UWA is responsible for management and conservation of wildlife in Uganda, both in and outside the wildlife protected areas (PAs).
 UWA also promotes public participation in wildlife management using mechanism such as wildlife use rights as a means of eradicating poverty, through community conservation programs and promoting wildlife as a form of land use.

 BMCT was established in March 1995 under the Uganda Trustees Act mandated with ensuring that the biodiversity and ecosystem of Mgahinga Gorilla National Park (MGNP) and Bwindi Impenetrable National Park (BINP) are conserved in harmony with development needs of the surrounding communities.